gwenh11/LS_core/01_RB101/lesson_4/PEDAC_notes.md

 # The PEDAC Process

 ## P: Understanding the Problem
+- If any part of the problem is unclear, ask the interviewer to clarify the matter
 - Establish the rules/define the boundaries of the problem.
 It can be just a summary of the problem in your own words.
   - 	Assess available information
   - 	Restate explicit requirements